How Can I Help My family member or a friend who has been sexually assaulted?

 Support their decisions.
 Let them know there are options for support, medical care and reporting.
 If they are an adult the decision is theirs to report the assault, seek medical attention, or connect with a crisis center.
 Support their decisions and support them if they change their mind.
 Ask the survivor how you can help before doing anything.
 It is important that they are in control of next steps.

 Maintain their Privacy It takes courage to disclose.
 You have been entrusted by the survivor and telling others could cause more harm to them.
 Tell the survivor that they can speak in confidence to an advocate at one of the Coalition's member programs for confidential support and information on how to help.
 Take care of yourself, too Get help for yourself if you're feeling overwhelmed or frightened by a situation.
 Find someone you can talk to about those feelings.
-Support and information for both you and your friend or family member is available through the statewide sexual assault hotline at 1-800-277-5570.
+Support and information for both you and your friend or family member is available through NH's 24/7 Domestic and Sexual Violence Helpline at 1-866-644-3574.

 If the victim is a child or an incapacitated adult, they need to be safe, and you are mandated to report abuse.
 Call the NH Division for Children Youth and Families, or the NH Bureau of Elderly and Adult Services to talk with a case worker about the situation.
 If you or someone you know is experiencing or has experienced sexual assault, you can contact the crisis center nearest you for information, referrals and support.
 In emergency situations, call 911.